MicrosoftDocs/m365copilot-docs/docs/includes/preview-disclaimer-declarative-agents.md

 > [!IMPORTANT]
 >
-> Declarative agents for Microsoft 365 are currently in a **generally available** phase.
-However, access will be staged and may not be available to all users immediately.
-Full availability is expected at a later date.
+> Copilot agents are in a staged GA, starting September 16th, 2024 and and rolling out to all customers by the end of October.